Leaving an Abusive Relationship with No Money

 Were you overcome by feelings of loneliness?

-Did you struggle with the pain and grieving of leaving your abusive partner?
+Did you struggle with the pain and grief of leaving your abusive partner?

 - Keep busy and change your schedule so that you create different routines for yourself that are not filled with reminders of your ex.

 - If you feel like you are in turmoil and have made a mistake, leave your children, if you have any, with family and book yourself into rehab.
-Here the narcissist will not be able to contact you and you will have a chance to rest and indulge in self-care and trauma therapies.
-You will have the head space to think about what you want in your life while in a protected environment.
+Here, your abusive partner will not be able to contact you, and you will have a chance to rest and indulge in self-care and trauma therapies.
+You will have the headspace to think about what you want in your life while in a protected environment.

-- You could see a therapist who will be able to prescribe you medication to sleep and deal with the initial anxiety.
+- You could see a therapist who will be able to prescribe you medication to help you sleep and deal with the initial anxiety.

 - Find hobbies that you are interested in but have never had the opportunity to participate in.